mdausort/Cytology-fine-tuning/README.md

-# Exploring Foundation Models Fine-Tuning for Cytology Tasks [Submitted to ISBI25]
+# Exploring Foundation Models Fine-Tuning for Cytology Tasks [Accepted to ISBI25]

 Implementation of **"Exploring Foundation Models Fine-Tuning for Cytology Tasks"**.